 If you've had or adopted a child in the last year, you may be eligible for a tax deduction.
 According to the IRS, adopters who earn less than $75,000 per year as a single taxpayer or $150,000 as married joint taxpayers are eligible for a $3,000 tax credit for every dependent child supported from age 6-17.
 For dependent children ages 5 and under, taxpayers are eligible for $3,600.

-Keep your records in check
+Keep your records together

 *Consult your professional tax advisor for details

 The information provided in these articles is intended for informational purposes only.
-It is not to be construed as the opinion of Central Bancompany, Inc., and/or its affiliates and does not imply endorsement or support of any of the mentioned information, products, services, or providers.
+It is not to be construed as the opinion of Central Bancompany, Inc., and/or its subsidiaries and does not imply endorsement or support of any of the mentioned information, products, services, or providers.
 All information presented is without any representation, guaranty, or warranty regarding the accuracy, relevance, or completeness of the information.